osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 6](task6n.png)

 **Explanation**
-- cut takes the field that has user=....
+- The first cut -d '=' -f 2 takes the part of each line after the = sign, which contains the user ID.
-- The second cut removes user= and keeps only the user ID.
+- The second cut -d ' ' -f 1 removes anything after the user ID so only the ID remains.
-- sort sorts all user IDs.
+- sort arranges all user IDs.
-- uniq removes duplicates so only unique IDs remain.
+- uniq removes duplicates so each user ID appears only once.
-- wc -l counts how many unique users there are.
+- wc -l counts the number of unique user IDs.

 ### 7. Which status code appears most often in access_medium.log?